lburl01/what_to_watch/README.md

 ```bash
 $ ruby main.rb
 ```

+**To Get Information About A Movie**
+In this mode, you will be able to search movies based on their ID number given in the Movie Lens database.

+You can also find the average ratings for a movie by giving the ID number and get all ratings a single user has left by supplying the user ID number.

+---

 **To Run Movie Recommender:**
 ```bash
 $ ruby movie_recommender.rb
 ```

-**To Get Information About A Movie**
-In this mode, you will be able to search movies based on their ID number given in the Movie Lens database.

-You can also find the average ratings for a movie by giving the ID number and get all ratings a single user has left by supplying the user ID number.
+**To Find Movies Seen  By Two Users**